Available Now! - Fishing for More: A Memoir

-Fishing for More, a new memoir, is coming out later this year.
-Once it's available for pre-order, you'll be able to read the first few chapters for free with the e-reader toward the bottom of this page.
-In the meantime, we loaded up his short personal essay, Chasing 30, to give you something to preview in the reader.
-You can also use the subscribe form below to get updates on the book release and all things Bloemendaal Guide Service.
+Fishing for More: A Memoir officially launched on September 1, 2021.
+You can read the first few chapters for free with the e-reader toward the bottom of this page and give it a "test drive" to see if you want to keep going.
+You can also use the subscribe form below to get updates on the book and all things Bloemendaal Guide Service.

 What are you willing to let go in order to obtain the life you truly want?
 In this honest and intimate debut memoir, the author discards any widely-held notions of a successful life and sets out to write his own script.